-Dear Brett:
+Dear Brett and Tim:

-Pursuant to our engagement to provide actuarial services to the Houston Firefighters' Relief and Retirement Fund (Fund), we have prepared this Risk Sharing Valuation Study, as required under Senate Bill 21901, for the Fund as of July 1, 2021.
+Pursuant to our engagement to provide actuarial services to the Houston Firefighters' Relief and Retirement Fund (Fund), we have prepared this Risk Sharing Valuation Study, as required under Senate Bill 21901, for the Fund as of July 1, 2022.
 This reflects the benefit provisions of the Fund as amended by, as well as funding policies mandated by, Senate Bill 2190 without regard to Section 13E.
+For comparison purposes the 2021 Risk Sharing Valuation Results shown below are based on adjustments in accordance with §13E(c)(4) per our Addendum dated June 8, 2022.